*Note: this is a district-only feature.

 How to Create a Simple Chart Item for an Item Bank

-- To add an optional passage or a calculator, click the Add Passage or the Add Tool button.
+To add an optional passage, calculator, or a ruler, click the Add Feature button..

-- In the Max Y-Axis Value field, enter the maximum value that you want on the Y-axis of your chart .
+- In the Compose Question field, type the question, prompt or instructions for the student to follow.
+In the Max Y-Axis Value field, enter the maximum value that you want on the Y-axis of your chart .

-- In the Snap-to-Grid field, you can define the increments by which the Y-axis will move as the student moves the answer.
+- Click on the carat to open up More Options.
+From here you can chose the layout and add or delete points or gridlines.
+In the Snap-to-Grid field, you can define the increments by which the Y-axis will move as the student moves the answer.
 For instance, if you set this to 5 the student will only be able to move the Y-axis to 5, 10, 15, 20, 25, etc.

 - Before you publish the item, validate that the answers are functioning correctly.
-To do this, select the answers in the preview pane and click the Validate icon.
+To do this, select the answers in the preview pane and check the Show Answers box.
 Correct answers should be highlighted in green and incorrect answers should be highlighted in red.

 - After you have finished creating the item, click the Publish button to share the item with any district teachers, or click the Publish and Reserve button to share the question with district administrators only.